Omranjr/LieferPlatz/README.md

         Add items to your cart, checkout, and view your order history.
         Update personal information through the profile settings.

-Support:

-For any issues or queries, please contact the support team at support@lieferplatz.com.
-Contributions:

-Contributions to the project are welcome.
-Please fork the repository, make your changes, and submit a pull request.

 This README provides an overview of the Lieferplatz platform.
 For detailed developer documentation, see the docs directory in the project repository.